Call for papers

 - Abstracts for presentation only.

-The theme of this edition is Optimization and Artificial Intelligence in Logistics Management.
+The theme of this edition is Artificial Intelligence for Logistics Management.
 Topics of the conference include among others:

 - Operations Research and Management in logistics